 The Psychology and Neuroscience REU Program is structured upon four fundamental educational components — mentored research, didactic experiences, ethics training and research dissemination — to maximize learning, academic and professional development, and scholarly fellowship among REU participants and the Brooklyn College scientific community.

-REU students dedicate approximately 12 to 15 hours per week toward laboratory research activities and an additional four to five hours a week toward didactic seminars/colloquia.
+REU students dedicate approximately 12 to 15 hours per week toward laboratory research activities and an additional five to six hours a week toward didactic seminars/colloquia.
 Students complete a one-week ethics training curriculum towards the end of the 15-week program.
 The culmination of each participant's semester-long research experience results in a professional scientific poster to be presented at Brooklyn College's annual, campus-wide Science Day.

 - Mentored Research